 The etiology of Leydig cell tumors remains unknown.
 Unlike germ cell testicular tumors, Leydig cell neoplasms are not associated with cryptorchidism.
 It is thought that an endocrine role may contribute to the development of these tumors.
 For example, an excessive stimulation of Leydig cells with luteinizing hormone due to a disorder of the hypothalamic-pituitary axis may induce their oncogenesis.
 Animal models have also demonstrated Leydig cell tumorigenesis following long-term estrogen administration.

 Although these tumors usually secrete testosterone, the production of estrogen, progesterone, and corticosteroids has also been described.
 Estrogen excess and feminizing syndromes may occur from the peripheral aromatization of testosterone or from the direct production of estradiol by the tumor itself.

-Leydig cell testicular neoplasms are the most common sex cord-stromal tumors and comprise 1-3% of all testicular neoplasms.
+In the United States, Leydig cell testicular neoplasms are the most common sex cord–stromal tumors and comprise 1-3% of all testicular neoplasms.
+However, a study in Austria demonstrated of all patients that are undergoing surgery for testicular tumor between 1999 and 2008, Leydig cell tumors accounted for 14.7% of all testicular tumors removed.
 The tumors are most common in prepubertal boys aged 5-10 years and in adults aged 30-60 years.
 Approximately 10% of Leydig cell tumors are bilateral and 10% are malignant.
 However, Leydig cell tumors are always benign in children, as malignant variants have been reported only after puberty.